 “Soon she will be so happy to see you.”

 Then, after the baby is born, I further cement the relationship between infant and child by saying things like:

 “Look at how she is smiling at you.
 She must think you are a great brother!”

 “She likes how you gently kiss her and hold her hand.”

 Creating physical bonds

-It’s understandable that parents want to keep the noise of older children away from sleeping babies, but when baby is awake the older child is often not allowed to even touch the baby which very quickly builds up resentment in the child.
+It’s understandable that parents want to keep the noise of older children away from sleeping babies, but when the baby is awake, the older child is often not allowed to even touch the baby, which very quickly builds up resentment in the child.

 When older children seemingly lash out and hit babies or throw toys at them, this is usually because they long to touch and interact with the baby and are upset that they are denied.

 By the time the baby is big enough to play with, the older child has already developed animosity toward their sibling.

 Denying the child’s desire to interact and touch the baby fosters sibling rivalry.